tinymce/tinymce-docs/integrations/vue.md

 npm install @tinymce/tinymce-vue
 ```

-For info on how to use the package, check out the [Github repository readme](https://github.com/tinymce/tinymce-vue#usage).
+For information on how to use the package, check out the [Github repository readme](https://github.com/tinymce/tinymce-vue#usage).